sciZer0/newdiscoveries/a/README.md

 — Inertial Distance (D2) is the distance being moved by the object during any given second due to Inertia  — i.e. not due to Pushing (Work) of Gravitational Force (Invisible Hand) during the given second, but due to Inertia.

-The whole thing is that while free-falling, the pushed object during any given second is moving Summary Distance (D) being the sum of the two distances, D1 and D2 (which are absolutely different sorts of distances):
+The whole thing is that while free-falling, the pushed object during any given second is moving Summary Distance (D) being the sum (the result of the sum) of the two absolutely different sorts of distances, D1 and D2:

 D = D1 + D2

 where,<br>
+D  — Summary Distance the object is moving during the given second, (measured in meters: m);

-D1 — Non-Inertial Distance being moved by the object due to the pushing done by Gravitational Force (Invisible Hand) , i.e. precisely due to Work of Gravitational Force (Invisible Hand) during the given second;
+D1 — Non-Inertial Distance the object is moving during the given second due to the pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, i.e. precisely due to Work of Gravitational Force (Invisible Hand) during the given second, (measured in meters: m);

-D2 — Inertial Distance being moved by the object due to Inertia — i.e. not due to the pushing (Work) of Gravitational Force (Invisible Hand) during the given second, but due to Inertia.
+D2 — Inertial Distance the object is moving during the given second due to Inertia — i.e. not due to the pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, but due to Inertia, (measured in meters: m).

 ====

-Here again Isaac Newton comes into play, again with his 1 Law.
+Here again Isaac Newton comes into play, again with his 1st Law.

 According to Newton’s 1st Law, when an object is moving by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — because when an object is being moved by Inertia it is the same when the object is being at rest.